-B. Removal of Data Elements Related to Foster Youth Sexual Orientation and Gender Identity and Expression ("SOGIE") Would Negatively Impact the Safety, Permanency, and Well-being of LGBTQ Children and Eliminate Cost Savings
+B. Removal of Data Elements Related to Sexual Orientation and Gender Identity and Expression (SOGIE) Would Negatively Impact the Safety, Permanency, and Well-being of LGBTQ Foster Youth and Eliminate Cost Savings

-HHS should maintain the data elements in the AFCARS Final Rule related to sexual orientation, gender identity, and gender expression so that states and tribes can improve outcomes, identify and fund needed resources, and reduce disparities experienced by lesbian, gay, bisexual, transgender, and questioning ("LGBTQ") foster children.
-LGBTQ youth are disproportionately overrepresented in foster care and suffer worse safety, permanency, and well-being outcomes than their non-LGBTQ peers.
-Data on these youth at the state level is urgently needed to improve outcomes, reduce costs, and reduce disparities; data at the national level is necessary to inform federal law, policy and funding determinations, to identify best practices for replication and, critically, to enhance the Administration on Children and Families' efforts to prevent removal and allow to children to remain safely at home with their families.
+HHS should maintain the data elements in the AFCARS Final Rule related to sexual orientation, gender identity, and gender expression so that states and tribes can improve outcomes, identify and fund needed resources, and reduce disparities experienced by LGBTQ foster children.
+LGBTQ youth are overrepresented in foster care and suffer worse safety, permanency, and well-being outcomes than their non-LGBTQ peers.
+Data on these youth at the state level are urgently needed to improve outcomes, reduce costs, and reduce disparities; data at the national level are necessary to inform federal law, policy and funding determinations, to identify best practices for replication and, critically, to enhance the Administration on Children and Families' efforts to prevent removal from and allow children to remain safely at home with their families.

-The core objectives of safety, permanency, and well-being apply to all children in the custody of state and tribal child welfare systems, including LGBTQ children, and the Social Security Act requires collection of data regarding characteristics of all children in care.
+The core objectives of safety, permanency, and well-being apply to all children in the custody of state and tribal child welfare systems, including LGBTQ children, and the Social Security Act requires collection of data regarding characteristics of all children in care to help achieve those objectives.
 In April 2011, ACF confirmed and reiterated "the fundamental belief that every child and youth who is unable to live with his or her parents is entitled to safe, loving and affirming foster care placement, irrespective of the young person's sexual orientation, gender identity or gender expression."
 ACF further acknowledged that LGBTQ youth are overrepresented in the population served by the child welfare system and in the population of youth experiencing homelessness.
-Yet, LGBTQ youth will be inadequately served until states and tribes have more information about these youth and their experiences and outcomes, and how institutions can better respond to their individual needs.
+LGBTQ youth are an already vulnerable population.
+For example, according to the 2015 Youth Risk Behavior Surveillance System, LGB youth are roughly 4.5 times more likely to attempt suicide than their non-LGB peers.
+LGBTQ youth will be inadequately served until states and tribes have more information about them and their experiences and outcomes, and how institutions can better respond to their individual needs.